rogerallen/hello_lwjgl/README.md

 Because of interations between the GLFW and AWT window system and Mac OS X, using the REPL on Mac OS X is a bit different than on PC/Linux.
 On PC/Linux, I think you can just use `lein repl` as you would normally.
 But, on Mac, we need to start the nREPL server ourselves in a separate thread.
 See Issue #6 for details and thanks to @antoinevg for his efforts in figuring this out.

-For Mac OS X, we have added the Emacs cider-nrepl package in order to get a REPL working.
+For Mac OS X, you should add the Emacs cider-nrepl package into your ~/.lein/profiles.clj file in order to get a REPL working.
 I'm not sure about other external tools, so for now cider-nrepl is the way to get a REPL on the Mac.
 To start this, add `cider` after the name of the example.
 E.g. `lein alpha cider` will create a cider-nrepl server and report this on startup.
 Something like this:

 ```
 > lein run alpha cider